 Using the Shader Profiler, you can prioritize your optimization efforts by reducing the time taken by your longest running shader statements.
 The shader profiler helps you optimize your shader by showing you how long each statement took to complete.
-On devices with a Family 4 or later GPU, a pie chart details which GPU activity your shader does most which provides additional hints about improving performance.
-With the Update Shaders feature, you can change your shader source live and quickly see how well your shader performs after the change.
+On devices with a Family 4 or later GPU, a pie chart details which GPU activity your shader does most, which provides additional hints about improving performance.
+With the Update Shaders feature, you can change your shader source code live and quickly see how well your shader performs after the change.

 In Xcode, navigate to your project's build settings.

 For the Debug build configuration, set "Produce debugging information" to "Yes, include source code."